texttechnologylab/Va.Si.Li-Lab/README.md

 # Abstract
 Va.Si.Li-Lab was established as part of the project "Digital Teaching and Learning Lab" (DigiTeLL) at the Goethe University Frankfurt.
+It has since evolved into a highly capable and flexible VR framework for enabling simultaneous, multi-user engagements.

 # Va.Si.Li-Lab - Team